 Click on the 'Program' button to start the erase and programming cycle.
-A successful erase and program will be indicated as follows:
+A successful erase and program will be indicated as follows (click on the white square beneath 'File' to view this screen):

-reading file... file read successfully Erasing device ... (takes several seconds) Device erased successfully Programming device 20% written ...
-Programming device 40% written ...
-Programming device 60% written ...
-Programming device 80% written ...
-Programming device 100% written ...
-Programming device completed successfully
+file read successfully

+Erasing device (takes several seconds)

+Device erased successfully

+Programming device

+Programming device 20% written

+Programming device 40% written

+Programming device 60% written

+Programming device 80% written -

+Programming device 100% written 5

+Programming device completed successfully.

+Please wait for metis to restart.

+If using DHCP this can take up to 5 seconds.

+To use other functions you will need to run Discovery again.